rogelio2k/chef-cookbook-postgis2/README.md

 initialise-db-template
 ------

-Initialise the template database as indicated on Postgis 2 installation documentation
+Initialise the template database as indicated on Postgis 2.1 installation documentation

 install-postgis2
 ------

-Install PostGIS 2 packages from the (unofficial) repositories added on `add-apt-repositories`
+Install PostGIS 2.1 packages from the (official) repositories added on `add-apt-repositories`

 install-support-packages